-21.5.1.2.
+21.6.2.
 Assessment for Industrial /Research Internship

-- The Industrial / Research Internship shall carry 100 marks and shall be evaluated through continuous assessment only. - At the end of Industrial / Practical training / internship, the student shall submit a brief report on the training undergone and a certificate from the organization concerned. - The evaluation will be made based on this report and a Viva-Voce Examination, conducted internally by a three-member Departmental Committee constituted by the Head of the Department. - Duly attested copies of Certificates (issued by the Organization) submitted by the student shall be attached to the mark list and sent to Controller of Examinations by the Head of the Department for awarding Grades. - Table illustrates the credit allocation for Internship.
+- The Industrial / Research Internship shall carry 100 marks and shall be evaluated through continuous assessment only. - At the end of Industrial / Practical training / internship, the student shall submit a brief report on the training undergone and a certificate from the organization concerned. - The evaluation will be made based on this report and a Viva-Voce Examination, conducted internally by a three-member Departmental Committee constituted by the Head of the Department. - Duly attested copies of Certificates (issued by the Organization) submitted by the student shall be attached to the mark list and sent to Controller of Examinations by the Head of the Department for awarding Grades. - Table 16 illustrates the credit allocation for Internship.

-21.5.2 One credit courses offered by External/Internal Expert
+21.7.
+One credit courses offered by External/Internal Expert

 Students can register for one credit courses for a minimum of 15 periods (lecture mode) or 30 hours (practical mode) duration during any semester when it is offered.
 Experts from the industry/Institution (KCT) may design such specialized one-credit courses based on the current technical skill requirements.
 The Department Consultative Committee (DCC) shall review and approve the syllabus, course plan, and pedagogy and assessment pattern for the course.
+One credit courses can also be offered by internal experts i.e faculty members from other departments (not belonging to the specific discipline of the programme) also can offer such courses to the students with the approval of DCC.
+All One credit courses shall be value-added courses beyond the minimum credit requirements specified in the curriculum.